pkubowicz/idea-scala-kotlin/README.md

 - using collections from the other language: need to Google for complicated conversions in both directions
 - when overriding methods, Scala `Int` is not Java `Integer`
 - some very confusing syntactic magic: `foo()` can be understood as `foo(null)`
+- cannot use function instances as Java functional interfaces (but inline functions are fine) - see `ScalaLambdas.passLambdasToJava`

 ## Good in Kotlin